-THE0451 New Evangelization Practicum I
+THEO451 New Evangelization Practicum I

-In addition to their in-class work, two practica (THEO451, THEO452) are also required in which students will learn how to communicate what they have learned effectively as teachers.
+New evangelization students may complete two practica (THEO451, THEO452) in which students will learn how to communicate what they have learned effectively as teachers.
 The practica involves teaching an introductory level course on Scripture or Theology in a classroom setting outside of the university (elementary school, high school, parish-based religious education, etc.).
 Unless given written approval, students should begin their practicum experience in their second to last quarter as a student.